31 Career Overall Rank

 107 2020 Market Rank

 For an artist who has never had a solo exhibition or a book published about her work, Naata Nungerayi’s success is nothing short of staggering.
 Prior to 2007 her sales statistics were already impressive with her total sales at auction standing at $476,890 and a success rate of 62%.
 Her average price was $10,920, and her record price stood at $153,250, the fourth highest price ever paid for an Aboriginal woman’s work at the time.
-However, in what is nothing short of remarkable, just a year later her total sales almost doubled to $915,462 and by the end of 2008 she had joined the $1 million club, the exclusive preserve of less than 50 Aboriginal artists.
+However, in a remarkable developement, her total sales almost doubled to $915,462 just a year later.
+By the end of 2008 she had joined the $1 million club, the exclusive preserve of less than 50 Aboriginal artists.
 Importantly by the end of 2016 her total sales had reached $1,889,619 and her clearance rate had jumped to 70%.
 Her average price has increased by $6,000 per work over the past decade to reach $16,575, a quite remarkable result given the large number of smaller works which dominate her sales results.

 Although Naata began painting as early as 1994, only works painted from 1999 onward have appeared on the secondary market.
 A new record price was set in 2007 and this contributed to the phenomenal increase in her career average after that year.
 The soakage Water Site of Unkunya, created as recently as 2005, sold for $216,000 and eclipsed her previous record to then install Naata Nungerayi in the top ten most successful Aboriginal female artists of all time.
 This record was set against an estimate of $70,000-100,000 at Sotheby’s in July (Lot 101).
 Created originally for Papunya Tula, the painting measured 183 x 153 cm. and featured radiating striated sandhills mimicking the movement of ancestral women at a major site West of the Pollack Hills in Western Australia.
 Bought by the Luczo Family Collection in the USA, this painting was re-offered for sale in 2016 and achieved just $146,400 representing a decrease in value of 33% even though it became the 4th highest price paid for any work by this artist.